Dubrovnik - Split

 First class is available on ferries from Dubrovnik to Split with Jadrolinija.

 Yes, you can take a day trip from Dubrovnik to Split by high speed ferry.
-However, due to the sailing duration, we recommend that you at least stay overnight to make your trip worthwhile.
+However, you won't have much time to explore Split, even if you leave on the earliest ferry.
+Therefore, we recommend that you at least stay overnight in Split to make your trip worthwhile.

 The best way to travel from Dubrovnik to Split is by ferry.
 With 3 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
 However, there are alternative routes to explore if you require additional flexibility.